aspeer/pagi-time-wasm/README.md

 Demo of running standard PAGI application via WebAssembly (WASM) on a Cloudflare Worker.
 This demo uses the WebDyne build of zeroperl as a WebAssembly instance to pass requests to a Perl PAGI application, using the standard [PAGI::Spec](https://metacpan.org/dist/PAGI/view/lib/PAGI/Spec.pod) variables for $scope, $receive and $send.
 Although it uses the
 WebDyne build of zeroperl to do this, no WebDyne components are needed and any standard PAGI application should function.

+This is a very simple demo which returns the server localtime, however the same principles for deployment should apply to more complex PAGI applications.

 ## Quick Start